The Franklyn Liegel Award for Teaching Excellence

-The teaching faculty is the College’s greatest resource.
-Accordingly, one outstanding educator from Continuing Education and Pre-College Programs is recognized each year for her/his commitment to Otis; clear, effective teaching; and ability to motivate and inspire the success of students.
+Teaching faculty and instructors are the College’s greatest resource.
+Accordingly, one outstanding educator from Otis College Extension is recognized each year for their commitment to Otis; clear, effective teaching; and ability to motivate and inspire the success of students.
 While there is no one way to be an outstanding teacher, the award is defined by a set of criteria meant to govern its nominations and selection.
 The Franklyn Liegel Award for Teaching Excellence is presented to a longstanding instructor who has demonstrated a sustained ability to:

 • Incite curiosity in, motivate, and enhance the success of students